Master of Science in Palliative Care

 Master's in Palliative Care Program Details

-Interdisciplinary Learning | Walk with people and caregivers through chronic and life-limiting illnesses as you learn to integrate both biomedical and psycho-social-spiritual perspectives into a holistic care plan.
-The Master of Science in Palliative Care gives you the opportunity to learn alongside an interdisciplinary body of student peers, from clinical professionals to death doulas and medical ethicists.
+Interprofessional Learning | Walk with people and caregivers through chronic and life-limiting illnesses as you learn to integrate both biomedical and psycho-social-spiritual perspectives into a holistic care plan.
+The Master of Science in Palliative Care gives you the opportunity to learn alongside an interprofessional body of student peers, from clinical professionals to death doulas and medical ethicists.

-Aligned with Your Profession | No matter what kind of provider you are right now — a physician, nurse, physician assistant, pharmacist, social worker, psychologist, therapist or spiritual care provider — our palliative care degree prepares you to provide high quality, compassionate care.
+Aligned with Your Profession | No matter what kind of professional you are right now — a physician, nurse, physician assistant, pharmacist, social worker, psychologist, therapist or spiritual care professional — our palliative care degree prepares you to provide high quality, compassionate care.

 Flexible Education | The MSPC program is offered fully online with two synchronous virtual weekend intensives on Zoom.
 Because the palliative care programs were developed with working professionals in mind, you also have the flexibility to balance your schedule and take breaks when you need them.